Journaling file system: Write hazards

 The write cache in most operating systems sorts its writes (using the elevator algorithm or some similar scheme) to maximize throughput.
 To avoid an out-of-order write hazard with a metadata-only journal, writes for file data must be sorted so that they are committed to storage before their associated metadata.
 This can be tricky to implement because it requires coordination within the operating system kernel between the file system driver and write cache.
 An out-of-order write hazard can also occur if a device cannot write blocks immediately to its underlying storage, that is, it cannot flush its write-cache to disk due to deferred write being enabled.

 To complicate matters, many mass storage devices have their own write caches, in which they may aggressively reorder writes for better performance.
-(This is particularly common on magnetic hard drives, which have large seek latencies that can be minimized with elevator sorting.)
+(Note: This is particularly common in the case of magnetic (i.e.,mechanical) hard drives, which have relatively large seek latencies which can be minimized with "elevator sorting".)
 Some journaling file systems conservatively assume such write-reordering always takes place, and sacrifice performance for correctness by forcing the device to flush its cache at certain points in the journal (called barriers in ext3 and ext4).